akontsevich/QML-Coding-Guide/README.md

 So since display resolutions improve, application accessibility or its international usage area evolves, a scalable application UI becomes more and more important.
+It’s a fundamental shift in how we design and think about UI/UX.
+While it may feel challenging, it also pushes us to build experiences that truly scale everywhere: from a phone in your pocket to a desktop-sized display.
+The era of orientation-locked and fixed-size apps is ending.
+The era of adaptive design is beginning.

 While Qt provides only some
 [general recommendations](https://doc.qt.io/qt-6/scalability.html)
 without good code examples for them, some of advices are very suboptimal: one of the approaches is to maintain several copies of the UI for different